What is a Pet Passport?

 Other Animals

-Domesticated rodents, rabbits, amphibians, and reptiles entering Slovakia from other EU Member States should travel with their owners under non-commercial regulations and be accompanied with a current health certificate.
+Domesticated rodents, rabbits, amphibians, and reptiles entering Slovakia from other EU Member States should travel with their owners under non-commercial regulations and be accompanied by a current health certificate.

-Any of the pets listed above entering Slovakia from part 1 and 2 listed third countries must:
+Any of the pets listed above entering Slovakia from part 1 and 2 listed third countries must do the following:

 Pet Bird Import (Non-Poultry)